peejaywk/PremierFootball/assets/documentation/testing.md

     a team anyway from the league table or fixtures table to view information on that particular table.

 #### Website Owner
-* *"As the owner, I want to display data in a clear and informative way that works on any platfrom."*
+* *"As the owner, I want to display data in a clear and informative way that works on any platform."*
-    * Carefull consideration was given to the layout of the site and the colour scheme.
-All tables are made readable on small screen devices by hiding coloums of data that are considered to be secondary infomration.
+    * Careful consideration was given to the layout of the site and the colour scheme.
+All tables are made readable on small screen devices by hiding coloumns of data that are considered to be secondary information.
 * *"As the owner, I want the ability to expand the website in the future to add more leagues from the UK and around the world."*
     * The API covers all the major leagues across a wide range of counties so the website can be updated to make use of this data.
     The API call function can accept any URL so	can be used to retrieve data for any league in any country.
 There are no 'hard coded' league / club names